Graduate Courses | Philosophy & Religion

 PHIL 6250.
 Aesthetics.
 3 hours.
 An examination of the theories of the beauty of nature and art in the history of philosophy as found in the visual arts and literature to understand the nature of aesthetic experience, artistic expression, the sublime, and the relation of art to nature, truth, ethics, and culture.

 PHIL 6350.
 American Philosophy.
 3 hours.
-An examination of the development of pragmatism and American philosophy in the central philosophical works of Pierce, James, Dewey, and Mead; as well as philosophical contributions of later pragmatism
+An examination of the development of pragmatism and American philosophy in the central philosophical works of Pierce, James, and Dewey; as well as philosophical contributions of later pragmatism.

 PHIL 6400.
 Philosophy of Technology.
 3 hours.
 An examination of the nature of technology as well as the effects and transformation of technologies upon human knowledge, activities, societies, and environments.
 The aim of philosophy of technology is to understand, evaluate, and criticize the ways in which technologies reflect as well as change human life, individually, socially, and politically.